benlue/jsonfp/README.md

 ## What's new

 + Four new operators (head, tail, bucket and infix) are introduced to the runtime core.
-The _bucket_ operator can be used to distribute input list into sub-list (buckets) based on conditions specified (v-0.2.2).
+The _bucket_ operator can be used to distribute input list into sub-list (buckets) based on the bucket conditions or predicates (v-0.2.2).

 + The _infix_ operator is introduced to solve the problem that JSON-FP always work on input as a whole.
 Consider adding two numbers x and y.
 This could be tricky if you don't want to introduce any side effect to your JSON-FP expression.
 With the _infix_ operator, the problem can be easily solved by doing: _infix: ['$in.x', {add: '$in.y'}]_.